 Where MPS are the most beneficial for small businesses is often in the IT support space from outsourced technical support to break-fix onsite, to remote monitoring and management support services.
 These service companies seek to provide higher levels of customer services outside of some typical desktop or operating system support.
 These services are all delivered through a predictable monthly agreement called a Service Level Agreement or SLA.
 SLAs are a contract between yourself and your provider that outlines the expectations for their response time, so you have a clearly defined time to resolution for IT issues that arise.

-5 Signs Your Business Need a Managed Service Provider for Your Small Business
+5 Signs Your Business Needs a Managed Service Provider for Your Small Business

 We recognize that many small businesses don’t have a dedicated IT person, and if you do, they’re wearing many hats like your other employees.
 If your team is already treading water as you grow, can you afford to have anyone disrupted for printer problems, Microsoft updates, or phishing attacks?
 To fully protect your network, your company requires regular, proactive updates, employee training, enhanced awareness of threats, and often 24x7 monitoring.
 If your IT team is already struggling, or you need to give your employees time back to focus on the tasks in their job description; it’s time to get them some extra help.